-While this family feud had its play, Caroline was determined to keep newcomers out of New York society.
+While this family feud played out, Caroline was determined to keep newcomers out of New York society.
 Aiding her in this goal was the debonair Ward McAllister, a member of a prominent Savannah family and a man-about-town.
-It was he who coined the social index “Four Hundred,” referencing the people who mattered in society, and the number of guests who could fit into Mrs. Astor’s ballroom.
+It was he who coined the social index “Four Hundred”–a reference to the people who mattered in society, and the number of guests who could fit into Mrs. Astor’s ballroom.
 The press noted sarcastically that his list fell short of 400, but the name caught on, and soon every new millionaire who entered the city wanted to be on that list.
 As Mrs. Astor’s courtier, McAllister set about molding and shaping upper-class New York society, determining who was in and who was out, what was correct and what was not, and those whom Mrs Astor would accept and those whom she would not–but he was no match for the newly-married Alva Vanderbilt.

 Alva “accidentally” discovered Miss Carrie Astor’s plans and explained to the tearful girl she couldn’t participate since Alva didn’t “know” her mother.
-Extremely disappointed, Carrie Astor did exactly what Alva knew she would do: run for her mother.
-Despite her exacting exterior Mrs Astor loved her children and for the sake of her daughter (who incidentally would cause more palpitations by marrying the son of Richard T. Wilson, a man rumored to have grown wealthy by selling cheap blankets to the Union Army), Caroline Astor paid a call on Alva Vanderbilt.
-The second Mrs Astor’s calling card hit the silver salver, an invitation to the ball made its way to the Astor mansion.
-Society sat up and took instant notice when Mrs Astor sailed into the costume ball covered in her requisite diamonds and dark velvet.
+Extremely disappointed, Carrie Astor did exactly what Alva knew she would do: run to her mother.
+Despite her exacting exterior Mrs Astor loved her children and for the sake of her daughter (who, incidentally, would cause more palpitations by marrying the son of Richard T. Wilson, a man rumored to have grown wealthy by selling cheap blankets to the Union Army), Caroline Astor paid a call on Alva Vanderbilt.
+The second the Mrs Astor’s calling card hit the silver salver, an invitation to the ball made its way to the Astor mansion.
+Society sat up and took instant notice when Mrs. Astor sailed into the costume ball covered in her requisite diamonds and dark velvet.
 The Vanderbilts were officially “in.”

-But Mrs. Astor had long ago replaced Ward McAllister with Harry Symes Lehr, a Baltimorean who existed on the gifts of clothing, jewelry, champagne and housing provided by companies eager for him to put in a good word for their products.
-Lehr had been born wealthy but a few bad turns destroyed his father and the family fortune when he was a young man.
+But Mrs. Astor had long ago replaced Ward McAllister with Harry Symes Lehr, a Baltimorean who existed on the gifts of clothing, jewelry, champagne and housing provided by businesses eager for him to put in a good word for their products.
+Lehr had been born wealthy, but a few bad turns destroyed his father and the family fortune when he was a young man.
 He neither forgot nor forgave when Baltimore turned their backs on the suddenly impoverished Lehrs, and Harry was determined to never be poor again.
-He was far from attractive, being described as overweight and possessing a high-piping voice, but Harry used his gift and skill for mimicry and for creating fun to overcome this and soon he was in high-demand at parties.
+He was far from attractive, being described as overweight and possessing a high-piping voice, but Harry used his gift and skill for mimicry and for creating fun to overcome this.
+Soon, he was in high-demand at parties.
 He found his way to New York where the restless millionaires of the city were in need of more outlets than spending money.
-Mrs Astor immediately latched onto him and he became her “court jester.”
+Mrs. Astor immediately latched onto him and he became her “court jester.”

 The Upper Crust by Allen Churchill